Web Design Trends & Prediction For 2019

 Web design continues to evolve on an annual basis, as new technology and fresh ways of thinking replace out-dated methods.
 Compounding this evolution is the acceptance that a website’s presence lives or dies by the whims of the search engine, with any stragglers hit with a potential drop in rankings.
 To put it bluntly, optional techniques become necessary the moment Google changes its rules, so it’s essential to keep an eye on future web design trends for your website to adapt in good time.

 Hampshire IT Solutions (HITS) has continuously pushed for greatness in its web projects, delivering finished designs based on the best styles and methods around.
 If you require a website that can stand the test of time, then make the call to us today!

 A Desire To Stand Out

-Minimalist design will continue to grow too, using a combination of text, space and bold colour to provide unique visuals that break away from the popular ‘black on white space’ look.
-Couple this with the reserved use of parallax scrolling, a video background or full-screen slider and you have the makings of a site that’s primed and ready for 2019.
+Minimalist design will continue to grow too, using a combination of text, space and bold colour to provide unique visuals that break away from the fashionable ‘black on white space’ look.
+Couple this with the private use of parallax scrolling, a video background or full-screen slider and you have the makings of a site that’s primed and ready for 2019.

 An Increase In Speed & Performance

-More important today than it was a few years ago, the speed of your website is not only a key ranking factor, but paramount to actually having your content read at all.
+More relevant today than it was a few years ago, the speed of your website is not only a key ranking factor but paramount to having your content read at all.
 Google has reportedly found that 53% of users will abandon a website after three seconds, which is a stark warning to any slow movers looking to increase their consumer base in 2019.